Menu Close

 To the south, west and east, it adjoins Bugungu Wildlife Reserve (782 km2), Budongo Forest Reserve (825 km2), and Karuma Falls Wildlife Reserve (720 km2).
 These reserves are diverse ecosystems in their own right, but serve a vital function as buffer zones between the game park and the nearby local communities.

-Where Is The Murchison Falls National Park In Uganda?
+Location Of Murchison Falls National Park

 Murchison Falls National Park is located in northwestern Uganda, about 300km by road from Kampala.
 The park straddles the Ugandan districts of Buliisa, Nwoya, Kiryandongo, and Masindi.